yi213-robotic/MEET/README.md

 🚀 **[MEET has been accepted to the 34th International Joint Conference on Artificial Intelligence (IJCAI 2025)](https://2025.ijcai.org)!**

-### The official, cleaned, and documented source code will be released after the conference (around September 1, 2025) alongside our extended version.
+### The official, cleaned, and documented source code and the extended version will be released soon.